GOES-U the 4th and Last of the GOES-R Series

 Where will GOES U be positioned?

 There are currently no provisions for a three-satellite constellation in the GOES-R series, that may change for the GEO-XO program.
 But, because of the new CCOR-1 Instrument, NOAA is eager to get GOES-U tested and running as soon as possible so that they have access to the new space weather instrument.
-At the 2nd quarterly NOAA user group meeting in the summer of 2023, it was stated that GOES-U most will likely replace GOES-16 and serve as the primary GOES-East satellite in the orbital position of 75.2°W as GOES-19.
+At the 3rd quarterly NOAA user group meeting in the fall of 2023, it was stated that GOES-U most will likely replace GOES-16 and serve as the primary GOES-East satellite in the orbital position of 75.2°W as GOES-19.
+GOES-U will be positioned at 89.5°W during the checkout phase.
 GOES-16 would then be drifted slightly and serve as an On-Orbit spare in the same way as GOES-17 replaced GOES-15 as the On-Orbit spare for the Western position.

 Video courtesy Lockheed Martin and NOAA